kazuki-hanai/generate-your-solwallet/README.md

 # generate-your-solwallet

-To use this program, you can generate solwallet you prefer(First 3 letters only).
+By using this program, you can generate solwallet you prefer.
+Note that you can specify only first 3 letters.

 ## Build & Run
 ```